 Except if you have cold feet, this isn’t what happens at all.
 On the contrary, your body isn’t heated up enough and it perceives the environment as too cold to abandon any of its temperature.
 I can’t sleep with cold feet, no-one can.
 If we have one to hand (or rather to foot) it’s normally our partner who provides a solution, when we stick our cold feet against them to warm up.
 But other more ‘do-it-yourself’ solutions also work- thick socks or hot water bottles are perfect for heating up cold feet.

 You’re stressed because of tomorrow’s meeting/ exam/ appointment and you won’t be on top of your game.
 Stress takes over.
-It stops you being able to sleep, which just stresses you out more.
+It stops you from being able to sleep, which just stresses you out more.
 End result- your night is shorter and you wake up lacking sleep.
-If you are looking for a way to relax, you can always see how can we use relaxation techniques with Dreem.